 Antibiotics are one of the most commonly prescribed medicines in a pediatrician’s office.
-While they cannot be used to treat viral infections, like the common cold or the flu, they are used to treat many common bacterial infections in children.
+While they cannot be used to treat viral infections, like the common cold, COVID-19, or the flu, they are used to treat many common bacterial infections in children.
 Antibiotics, however, are a large class of medications, ranging from penicillin — the first antibiotic — to very powerful, newer drugs used to treat MRSA and other serious infections.
 Thankfully, many antibiotics come in a liquid form, making it possible to give them to a child.
 If your child has been prescribed an antibiotic, it’s helpful to become familiar with that particular drug, including its indications (what doctors use it for) and side effects.
 Some of the most commonly prescribed antibiotics include:

 - Amoxil—Or its generic equivalent amoxicillin, is the most commonly prescribed antibiotic for children.
 The American Academy of Pediatrics has deemed it the first-line treatment for ear infections and pneumonia.
 It can also be used for sinus infections, strep throat, lymph node infections, and some urinary tract infections, among others.